 P-O fit can impact positively on employee attitudes and behaviours like organizational commitment, job satisfaction, job performance, and more.

 Following is a comprehensive list of 8 reasons why it is so essential to incorporate P-O fit into your hiring strategy:

-Organizational commitment is essential for startups to consider when hiring new team members.
+Organizational commitment is essential to consider when hiring new team members.
 Concerning how an employee views their attachment with an organization, it impacts productivity, performance, satisfaction, and more.

 Determining P-O fit in hiring can help indicate candidates' organizational commitment by highlighting where their motivations come from.
-For startups, these factors also contribute to developing corporate culture.
+These factors also contribute to developing corporate culture.
 Having committed employees allows an organization to work towards and achieve its goals.
 Organizational commitment can help determine if an employee will stay engaged and work for the organization over a long time.